My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross

 If you need help finding teammates, UBC Recreation Intramurals hosts a Facebook group where players who are looking for a team, and teams that are looking for more players, can be connected.
 Another option is to check out the Free Agent Meetings on September 14 for a chance to meet other like-minded students for an intramural team.

 2. Competitive sports clubs

 Although I really only get competitive in board games, I totally get how the thrill of a competitive sports season is just as fun as bankrupting your opponents in Monopoly.
-With 12 sports in the UBC Thunderbirds Sports Clubs, you can get competitive in anything from Nordic Skiing to Triathlon.
+With 14 teams across 12 sports in the UBC Thunderbirds Sports Clubs, you can get competitive in anything from Nordic Skiing to Triathlon.

 3. Drop-in sports

 Come when you’re free to play without having to commit to a team for the term or year, with sports from badminton to volleyball (and sometimes special activities like indoor cricket) to tickle your fancy.
 Drop-in sports at the Student Recreation Centre are free for UBC students.

 4. Special events